-F3: Does the site have a structural engineer evaluation? ☐ Yes ⊠ No F4: Please give details: not required G: Site function: Agent Factory Processing/Manufacturer Finished Product Supplier Grower Homeworker Labour Provider Pack House Primary Producer Service Provider Sub-Contractor H: Month(s) of peak season: (if applicable) September to December I: Process overview: (Include products being produced, main operations, number of production lines, main equipment used) Planting, weeding, spraying, irrigation, pruning and harvesting during fields operations.
-Reception of fruit, classification, packing, palletizing, pre-cooling, cooling, quality control and final loading to shipment J: What form of worker representation / union is there on site?
-Union (name) STTLM and SINTFRUIT Worker Committee Other (specify) None K: Is there any night production work at the site? ∑ Yes □ No L: Are there any on site provided worker accommodation buildings e.g. dormitories Yes No L1: If yes, approx. % of workers in on site accommodation: 26% M: Are there any off site provided worker accommodation buildings ☐ Yes ⊠ No M1: If yes, approx. % of workers N: Were all site-provided accommodation buildings included in this audit Yes No N1: If no, please give details
+F4: Please give details: G: Site function: Agent Factory Processing/Manufacturer Finished Product Supplier Grower Homeworker Labour Provider Pack House Primary Producer Service Provider Sub-Contractor H: Month(s) of peak season: (if applicable) September to December I: Process overview: (Include products being produced, main operations, number of production lines, main equipment used) Planting, weeding, spraying, irrigation, pruning and harvesting as fields operations, then reception of fruit, classification, packing, palletizing, quality control and final shipping to clients J: What form of worker representation / union is there on site? □ Union (name) ⊠ Worker Committee □ Other (specify) □ None K: Is there any night production work at the site? ☐ Yes ⊠ No L: Are there any on site provided worker accommodation buildings e.g. dormitories Yes No L1: If yes, approx. % of workers in on site accommodation: 0,81% M: Are there any off site provided worker accommodation buildings ☐ Yes ∑ No M1: If yes, approx. % of workers N: Were all site-provided accommodation buildings included in this audit ☐ Yes ⊠ No N1: If no, please give details

-Audit Parameters A: Time in and time out Day 1 Time in: 08h30 Day 1 Time out: 017h30 Day 2 Time in: 07:00 Day 2 Time out: 16:00 Day 3 Time in: Day 3 Time out: B: Number of auditor days used: 2 man-days 1 auditor C: Audit type: Full Initial Periodic Full Follow-up Partial Follow-Up Partial Other If other, please define: D: Was the audit announced?
-Announced Semi - announced: Window detail: weeks Unannounced E: Was the Sedex SAQ available for review? ∑ Yes □ No If No, why not F: Any conflicting information SAQ/Pre- Audit Info to Audit findings? ☐ Yes ⊠ No If Yes , please capture detail in appropriate audit by clause G: Who signed and agreed CAPR (Name and job title) Mr Reinaldo CHOTTEN, Agronomis st QMS manager H: Is further information available (If yes, please contact audit company for details) ☐ Yes ⊠ No I: Previous audit date: 12/11-12/2018 J: Previous audit type: Periodic K: Were any previous audits reviewed for this Yes  No audit □ N/A
+Audit Parameters A: Time in and time out Day 1 Time in: 08:00amDay 2 Time in: 08:00amDay 1 Time out: 05:00pmDay 2 Time out: 05:00pm B: Number of auditor days used: 2 audit days - 1 auditor C: Audit type: Full Initial Periodic Full Follow-up Partial Follow-Up Partial Other If other, please define: D: Was the audit announced?
+Announced Semi - announced: Window detail: weeks Unannounced E: Was the Sedex SAQ available for review? ∑ Yes □ No If No, why not F: Any conflicting information SAQ/Pre-Audit Info to Audit findings?
+Yes No If Yes , please capture detail in appropriate audit by clause G: Who signed and agreed CAPR (Name and job title) Mr. Reinaldo CHOTTEN agronomist and Quality system manager H: Is further information available (If yes, please contact audit company for details) ☐ Yes ⊠ No I: Previous audit date: 12/10-11/2018 12/10-11/2018 J: Previous audit type: Periodic K: Were any previous audits reviewed for this audit Yes  No □ N/A

-Audit attendance Management Worker Representatives Senior management Worker Committee representatives Union representatives A: Present at the opening meeting?
-Yes 🗌 No  Yes 🗌 No Yes  No B: Present at the audit?
-Yes 🗌 No  Yes 🗌 No Yes  No C: Present at the closing meeting?
-Yes 🗌 No Yes  No Yes  No
+Audit attendance Manageme ent Worker Representatives Senior management Worker Committee representatives Union representatives A: Present at the opening meeting?
+Yes 🗌 No  Yes 🗌 No Yes 🗌 No B: Present at the audit? 🗌 Yes 🗌 No  Yes 🗌 No Yes No C: Present at the closing meeting? ☐ Yes 🗌 No Yes  No Yes No

-D: If Worker Representatives were not present please explain reasons why (only complete if no worker reps present) At the time of the closing meeting the workers representatives were no longer available onsite E: If Union Representatives were not present please explain reasons why: (only complete if no union reps present) No Unions representatives are available or permanent on site
+D: If Worker Representatives were not present please explain reasons why (only complete if no worker reps present) The workers' representative was invited to participate in the closing meeting but did not show up as the meeting took place after the regular working hours E: If Union Representatives were not present please explain reasons why: (only complete if no union reps present) No Union representative is available on site.